 Why it matters

-There is much at stake.
 Of the world's 18 penguin species, half are found only within the Southern Ocean.
-It also provides critical habitat for 80% of the world's large whale species, including the humpback whale and southern right whale, which are only now recovering from being hunted to the brink of extinction, and the blue whale – Earth's largest living creature.
-Minke whales, sperm and killer whales complete the suite of impressive cetaceans.
+Antarctica’s waters also provide critical habitat and feeding grounds for 80-90% of the world's whale species, including the humpback whale, which is only now recovering from being hunted to the brink of extinction.

 Threats